VoylinsGamedevJourney/gde_gozen/README.md

 ## Licensing

 Please be careful and read up on the licensing of FFmpeg.
-If you want access to all video codecs, you'll have to use the GPL 3.0 license for your project.
-You could go for the lGPL 3.0 is you change the FFmpeg compiling command though.
+If you want access to all video codecs and features, you'll have to use the GPL 3.0 license for your project.
+Licensing is complicated and I'm not a lawyer, we removed the --enable-gpl flag so the binaries are LGPL, but you can add that flag after '.configure' in the SCons file.
+Both us and FFmpeg can not be blamed for these licensing rules, blame the big (money hungry) companies with their (ridiculous) patents.

-Both us and FFmpeg can not be blamed for this, blame the big companies with their patents.
-But on the other hand, yey open source! :D
+> This software uses libraries from the FFmpeg project under the LGPLv2.1